alvidir/rauth/README.md

 Third-party authenticator

+## About

+Oauth is a third-party authentication for all Alvidir's applications.
+Deployed as a microservice, this will provide a session management for both sides, the user/client, and the application itself.

 ## Demos

 This project is being developed in `Go` and `Rust` simultaneously.
 Each of them has its own branch in order to keep the project's coherence.
 Such branches are prefixed by the keyword `demo` and followed by the language name (using the character `-` between words).